In the operating theatre

 Listen

-Mazda Farshad (Audio file in German)
+Mazda Farshad (Audio file in German, autumn 2021)

 «The technology allows us to personalize our treatments»